Help prevent contaminated runoff and the spread of disease. Learn more about pet waste pollution from the Washington Dept. of Ecology.

 The Northern Pikeminnow (aka Squawfish) has been identified as the primary fish predator of juvenile salmon in the Columbia River.
 To help protect salmon runs, a group of agencies including the Bonneville Power Administration, Pacific States Marine Fisheries Commission, Oregon Dept. of Fish and Wildlife, and the Washington Dept. of Fish and Wildlife created the Northern Pikeminnow Sport Reward Fishery Program.

-This program pays a bounty of $4 to $8 (in 2009) for each Pikeminnow 9" or longer turned into the program.
-In 2008, nearly 160,000 were caught through the program, reducing predation on juvenile salmon by an estimated 37 percent.
-The size of the average Pikeminnow turned in to the program is 11 inches in length and over one pound in weight.
+This program pays a bounty of $4 to $8 (in 2014) for each Pikeminnow nine inches (9") or longer turned into the program.
+In 2014, just over 162,000 were caught through the program, reducing predation on juvenile salmon by an estimated 35 percent.
 We support this program and encourage those interested to learn more.
-Before participating, please be sure to read the rules and regulations of the program and check-in at the registration station located at the Port's Marina Park in Bingen and at The Dalles Boat Basin in The Dalles.
+Before participating, please be sure to read the rules and regulations of the program and check-in at the registration station located at the Port's Marina Park in Bingen, Washington, and at The Dalles Boat Basin in The Dalles, Oregon.

 If you are seeking more information on wetlands, in general, check out the agencies and documents listed below.